 Data collection can be split into four categories: matters, personnel, finances and performance.

 The first step is to list all of the matters the legal team is responsible for and categorise them by type.

 Next, separate the matters dealt with in-house from those dealt with externally.
 You may wish to begin with a broad overview and then drill down into shorter periods like quarters or months, or both.

 Then consider: were specific types of matters kept in-house during specific times of the year, can external engagements be connected to staff movements, are certain types of matters always dealt with in-house or externally?
 Which firms continually deal with specific types of matters?

 You may also notice different legal service providers being engaged for specific stages within a matter.
 E.g., legal process outsourcing providers may be engaged for due diligence, while some stages are kept in-house or briefed to external counsel.

 This data allows legal teams to identify and define their areas of expertise.
-As the value add of the legal department is fully realised, fewer matters will be passed to external counsel, external legal spend will reduce and legal’s resources will be more efficiently utilised.
+As the value added of the legal department is fully realised, fewer matters will be passed to external counsel, external legal spending will reduce and legal’s resources will be more efficiently utilised.

 An additional benefit is the creation of a ‘go-to’ list of specialist practitioners, firms and alternative service providers which can be used for legal panels.

 For a spend/time analysis, you can use to justify the decision to engage or not engage external counsel, consider:

 - Do external firms have management of matters from beginning to end?